-The water content of a contact lens means exactly that – how much of the contact lens is made up of water.
+The water content of a contact lens means precisely that – how much of the contact lens is made up of water.
 This figure is always given as a percentage.

 How can I find out the water content of my contact lenses?

 Usually, you'll be able to find the water content percentage displayed on the packaging of your contact lenses.
-Here, you'll also see the components that make up the rest of the lens and which material forms the surface of the lens.
+Here, you'll also see the components that make up the rest of the lens and which material makes the lens.

 Does the water content percentage affect the comfort level of my lens?

-Your optician will prescribe you the best lenses for your eyes, and if you have particularly dry eyes then you'll most likely be prescribed mid water lenses due to their versatility and comfort.
+Your optician will prescribe you the best lenses for your eyes, and if you have particularly dry eyes, then you'll most likely be prescribed mid-water type lenses due to their versatility and comfort.

 A guide to dry eyes